Prescription Drug Coverage

 The University's prescription drug plan includes a "generics preferred" program.
 When employees or family members need a new prescription or a refill for a brand-name drug, the pharmacist will check whether a generic drug is available instead.
 If a generic is available, employees are encouraged to utilize the generic option.
 If the employee chooses to use the brand-name instead of the generic, the employee will be charged the full cost difference between the generic and the brand-name drug.
 If there is no generic available, the employee will be charged the normal brand name copay.

-Exclusive Home Delivery Program
+Maintenance Choice - Home Delivery Program

 Under Maintenance Choice – Home Delivery the medications you take regularly (for health issues such as diabetes, asthma or high blood pressure) must be filled at CVS pharmacies or through the CVS Caremark Mail Order Pharmacy.

 Employees can fill a prescription of a maintenance medication up to two times at any retail pharmacy such as CVS, Wal-Mart, or Kroger.
 After that, the University's health plan will cover the medication only if it is obtained through CVS retail or Mail Order Pharmacies.

 Certain medications such as schedule II drugs or drugs with manufacturer or FDA supply limits may be exempted from the Maintenance Choice -Home Delivery Program.
 Members may contact CVS Caremark directly at 1-888-964-0089 about specific medications.